elitexp/aspnet/README.md

 a.
 Asp.Net Unobtrusive Client Side Validation support
 b.
 Server Side & Client side validation with plug and play feature (autoload)
 c.
 Ajax links & ajax form submit (will be added in due course)
+d.
+Artisan make:aspnetmodel & make:aspnetvalidator commands for generating the validator and the model.

 ## Documentation

 Documentation for the validator will be released shortly.
-Currently, the example can provide the insight
+Currently, the example can provide the insight.(Inside the examples folder)

 ## Security Vulnerabilities